 All gas and electric utilities are required to offer payment plans to help customers who face difficulties paying their bills.

-Matching Payment Plan (MPP) – for customers with a financial hardship designation and for their heating utility.
-The customer must apply for and receive Connecticut Energy Assistance and then the heating utility will match the customer’s payments and energy assistance award down to a zero balance.
-Customers participating in MPP may also receive a Below Budget Payment of as low as $50 per month if they receive certain government benefits.
+Matching Payment Plan (MPP) – for electric and gas customers with a financial hardship designation.
+The utility will match the customer’s payments and any energy assistance award down to a zero balance.

 Flexible Payment Arrangements